amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/Endpoint-Naming-Conventions.md

     * `?collections=A,B` to filter by collection A or collection B
     * `?status=InComplete,ForReview` to filter by assets where the status is Incomplete for For Review

 A `POST` request should only ever be used in the case where the maximum length of a query string is insufficient to supply the complexity of the parameters.
+Additionally the use of a `POST` can be more secure if the data being sent might contain sensitive data, as `POST` data wont be cache or store, where as query parameters could potentially be cached or saved in a log.

 ## Make API Endpoints as generic as possible